Join our 4 month medical assistant program

 Some programs offer job placement support after graduation.
 These training programs help their students build resumes, practice their interview skills, apply for their dream jobs, and get hired.

-- Employer sponsorship.
+• Employer sponsorship.
 One of the best options for paying for training is to find an employer that offers tuition reimbursement.
 Large healthcare organizations will often pay for an employee to earn a certification or complete their education in exchange for a commitment to the company.
-Most employers expect a one to two-year commitment to sponsor a medical administrative assistant.
+Most employers expect a 1-2 year commitment to sponsor a medical administrative assistant.

 Is it Possible to Get a MAA Job With No Experience or Certification?

-Because no states require medical administrative assistants to be certified, it is possible to get a job as a medical administrative assistant without any experience or certification as long as you have a high school diploma or GED.
+Because no state laws require medical administrative assistants to be certified, it’s technically possible to get a job as a medical administrative assistant without any experience or certification, as long as you have a high school diploma or GED.

-However, most employers prefer employees who have completed a training program and earned a certification.
+However, most employers prefer to hire employees who have proven their readiness for the job by completing a training program and earning a certification.

 Skills Required to Become a Medical Administrative Assistant

 Becoming a medical administrative assistant requires many kinds of organizational and customer service skills.
-Medical administrative assistants should have the following skills:
+Here are some of the most essential skills for medical administrative assistants:

 Medical Administrative Assistant Salary

 Medical administrative assistants also enjoy good job security.
-The BLS estimates that medical support staff, such as medical assistants, are some of the fastest-growing careers in the United States.
+The U.S. Bureau of Labor Statistics estimates that medical support staff, including administrative roles, are some of the fastest-growing careers in the United States.

 How long does it take to become a medical administrative assistant?

 It is possible to become a medical administrative assistant immediately after graduating from high school.
-If you choose to earn a certification, you can become a medical administrative assistant in four months.
+If you choose to earn a certification, you can become a medical administrative assistant in anywhere from four months to a few years.

 How much do medical administrative assistant training programs cost?